Top Trades: June 3-June 10

 Number of Trades: 10 --- Number of Cards Traded: 10

 Starting us off at number five is one of Modern Horizon 3's hallmark MDFC land cycle, Strength of the Harvest.
-This card might not seem like much on its front side, costing two generic and one hybrid green-white mana for an Aura that buffs a single creature, but the flexibility of playing this as a tapped color-fixing land on the backside makes it an easy slot into any Commander deck that cares about going wide or playing a lot of enchantments.
-Since this is green-white we're talking about, that's already what most decks out there will want to be doing.
+This card might not seem like much on its front side, costing two generic and one hybrid Green-white mana for an Aura that buffs a single creature, but the flexibility of playing this as a tapped color-fixing land on the backside makes it an easy slot into any Commander deck that cares about going wide or playing a lot of enchantments.
+Since this is Green-white we're talking about, that's already what most decks out there will want to be doing.
 So for those running tapped lands of any sort, Strength of the Harvest presents a near-zero opportunity cost swap to grind out that little extra utility.
 Also, did I mention this card costs next to nothing?
 Now that's a target for some easy trades.

 #4 - Smuggler's Surprise